RunOnGrid/cli/README.md

 ## Documentation

-For details on how to use Vercel, check out our [documentation](https://documentation.ongrid.run).
+For details on how to use Grid, check out our [documentation](https://documentation.ongrid.run).